NorthernMan54/rtl_433_ESP/README.md

 ## RSSI Threshold Automatic Setting

 The RSSI Threshold for signal detection is automatically determined based on the average RSSI signal level received aka RSSI floor level with a delta ( RSSI_THRESHOLD ) added to it.
-The average RSSI signal level is calculated over RSSI_SAMPLES.
+At startup, reception remains disabled while the first `RSSI_INITIAL_SAMPLES` readings are collected, preventing the initial `MINRSSI` value from creating one long false signal.
+The resulting floor and threshold are logged when reception is enabled.
+Subsequent averages use `RSSI_SAMPLES`.

 ## SX127X OOK RSSI FIXED Threshold